readthedocs/blog/read-the-docs-is-hiring.rst

 It's fine if you aren't familiar with all of these things, but are willing to learn!

 **We will prefer candidates in non-US based time zones to simplify our on call rotation.**
+Nobody should have to wake up at night to fix issues!

 How to Apply
 ------------